domdew23/Proxy-Server/README.md

 ### Prerequisites

-To run this game you must have Java installed on both the Client and Server.
+To run this application you must have Java installed on both the Client and Server.
 * [Click here to download Java](https://java.com/en/download/)
 * [Click here to download the JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * [Click here to download the JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)